armory/docs/content/en/docs/spinnaker/using-dinghy.md

 ### Using local modules and modules

-As you cuold see in the previous example you can use `local_module` and `module` without any issues from any dinghyfile.
-This rendering functionality is actually implemented in the Armory CLI tool so you can validate your dinghyfiles with `local_module`
+As you can see in the previous example you can use `local_module` and `module` without any issues from any dinghyfile.
+This rendering functionality is actually implemented in the Armory CLI tool so you can validate your dinghyfiles with `local_module`.

 ### Local modules limitations